suhailsherif/suhail-sherif/content/authors/admin/_index.md

     url: https://vectorinstitute.ai/

 # Short bio (displayed in user profile at end of posts)
-bio: I work in theoretical computer science, with a focus on query and communicaiton complexity.
+bio: I work in theoretical computer science, with a focus on query and communication complexity.

 # Interests to show in About widget
 interests: